knpuniversity/javascript/knpu/project-planning.md

 - created the new jQuery plugin - very simple so far

+#### 25) User: Finishing Simple User Plugin

+- new jQuery plugin behavior that constructs an object
+- show/hide functionality

+#### 26) User: Filling in the missing pieces of the plugin

+- merged the options together
+- filled in the missing mouseover/mouseout listeners

 11) On hover of .username-info elements, let's pop up a cute-box
 * jQuery plugin
 * Routing.generate, but we could set that on some global config in Core